halgorithm/lmr-rcd/README.md

             * If you find that the param validation logic for a decorator is incorrect somehow, you can bypass it by using `setParam()` like so: `myPot.setParam(Pot.Param.DROP_TYPE, -120, false)` (the last argument skips validations).
 You can also directly access the underlying `List<Short>` of params if you wish.
-            * PRs to fix incorrect validation logic are welcome.
-The simplest way to do so would be to edit [this rcdtype] file (the format is described [here]) and then run [this task] to regenerate the decorator class files.
+            * Alternatively, PRs to fix incorrect validation logic are welcome (see [Contributing] for details).
     * (Coming soon) `Zone`, `Scene` and `Screen` instances all have query-building methods for efficiently fetching and filtering entities.
 Queries for specific entity types using `.ofType(decoratorClass: Class<Decorator>)` will return a list of decorators instead of basic actors.